Onidere: Haō-sō

 Aoi, the fourth Haō-sō member, wears a tortoise-themed helmet.
 Originally from Akita Prefecture, she violently reacts when boys hear her regional dialect.
 Unlike other females, she does not trigger Tatsumi's gynophobia due to their teammate status, though physical contact causes Akito to develop feelings for her.
 Having adopted more urban mannerisms, she eventually leaves the gang.
 Her name is a pun off her title, as (亀, kame) means turtle in Japanese.

 Publication

-Onidere, written and illustrated by Crystal na Yōsuke, was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from April 2, 2008, to February 16, 2011.
+Written and illustrated by Crystal na Yōsuke, Onidere was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from April 2, 2008, to February 16, 2011.
 Shogakukan collected its chapters in eleven tankōbon volumes, released from September 18, 2008, to May 18, 2011.